tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 {{> DiffBox tutorialName="meteor-angular2-socially" step="0.4"}}

+Now let's understand some of the configuration we just added:

+* `module` - we will use `commonjs` because that is the modules loader that Meteor 1.3 implements, so we want our TypeScript code to compile into CommonJS modules.
+* `target` - specify `es5` because that's the ECMAScript version that Meteor knows how to use.
+* `moduleResolution` - Meteor 1.3 supports NPM, so we will use it to get our dependencies.
+* `emitDecoratorMetadata`, `experimentalDecorators` - we use these because Angular 2.0 uses decorators.

+We use some more compiler options - if you want to enrich your TypeScript knowledge, you can read [here](http://www.typescriptlang.org/docs/handbook/compiler-options.html).

 # Adding Angular 2

 It's time to add Angular 2 to our stack!

 First things first, let's understand a few things:

+Meteor 1.3 comes with support for NPM packages - which means that we can just add Angular 2 from NPM.

+Note that Meteor 1.3 still supports it's own packages system - Atmosphere - and it is still required because there are some Meteor features (such as custom files compiler and packages isolation) that available only when using Atmopshere package.

 Angular2-Meteor is splitted to two packages: an Atmosphere package that contains compilers (HTML compiler and TypeScript compiler) and NPM package which contains Angular2-Meteor data solution and the actual connection to Meteor's data solution.